lucaspalmero/omochao/readme.md

 - chat between a server and multiple discord channels
 - post some basic info and a few error reports to discord
 - auto reboot the server if it crashes
-- console logs include a timestamp (yay)
+- log to a file, timestamp all entries (yay)
-- server is somewhat accessible if needed
+- server console is still somewhat accessible if needed

 ## requirements